 Dorothy Maclean, one of the originators of the Findhorn Community in northwest Scotland, once was troubled by rats.
 She laughingly recount that as the fledgling community grew, the compost piles were neglected and they got rats.
-The rats would chatter away at night under Dorothy's caravan, keeping her awake.
-After three nights without sleep, she got desperate and tuned into the rat kingdom spiritually.
-She asked for help and had no problems for the next four years.
-When she eventually moved into another caravan, the new tenant of her old caravan came running to tell her that the rats were driving him crazy - [◦Link]
+The rats would chatter and scratch away at night under Dorothy's caravan, keeping her awake.
+After three nights without sleep, she got desperate and thumped the floor vigorously from her bed and heard brief skeltering noises followed by silence until she was just about to fall asleep.
+Then the scratching under her bed was renewed, she thumped the floor again, but in the end was left wide awake.

 Thanks for the Cow

-Vegetarians can get quite similar problems and challenges once they have set foot on the path of consideration in some wider perspective and consider that plants are sensitive and even delicate beings too.
-A meadow in spring and summer may get you on that track - that flowers are delicate, and like it best if they are not cut off the plant in their prime, to suffer suffer agonies on someone's table, either as decor or as something to eat.
-There are many more eatable flowers around than broccoli heads.
+A meadow in spring and summer may get you on that track - that flowers are delicate, and like it best if they are not cut off the plant in their prime.

 Competing for Dwindling Resources

-Cosmic intelligence, cosmic giants: often, "cosmic" is only a word.
-It may be good to know.
-It can mean "of the universe", "in the universe", or, to put it more academically: "of or relating to the cosmos, the extraterrestrial vastness, or the universe in contrast to the earth alone; characterized by greatness especially in extent, intensity, or comprehensiveness" [Merriam-Webster].
+Cosmic can mean "of the universe", "in the universe", or, to put it more academically: "of or relating to the cosmos, the extraterrestrial vastness, or the universe in contrast to the earth alone; characterized by greatness especially in extent, intensity, or comprehensiveness" [Merriam-Webster].

-It is better to be alerted than unsuspectingly falling victim to devils and other deceivers eager for money, power, and influence, even worldwide.
+It is better to be alerted than unsuspectingly falling victim to deceivers eager for money, power, and influence worldwide.

-Sound moral development (1) reveals the extent to which a person has achieved control over his or her inner life; (2) ensures that he or she lives in harmony with the surrounding natural and social world; (3) correlates with his or her progress in spiritual development, the fruits of which are given in spiritual perception; (4) and may guarantee the capacity to distinguish between true perceptions and illusions or distinguish in any perception between the influence of subjective elements and objective realities, teaches Rudolf Steiner.
+Sound moral development (1) reveals the extent to which a person has achieved control over his or her inner life; (2) ensures that he or she lives in harmony with the all right natural and social world; (3) correlates with his or her progress in spiritual development, the fruits of which are given in spiritual perception.
 [Wikipedia, s.v.
 "Rudolf Steiner's exercises for spiritual development"]

-And while we "dance and juggle" along that road of reaping and sowing and reckoning and balancing out things, maybe we find time and means to develop too, rising higher.
-Terms like "cosmic consciousness, cosmic intelligence, cosmic giants (or man-fishers) indicate expanded awareness.
+And while we "dance and juggle" along that road of reaping and sowing and reckoning and balancing out things, maybe we find time and means to develop too.

-Experiences that are hard to define, easily breed wrong or limping notions.
-Be prepared for that
+2. Experiences that are hard to define, easily breed wrong or limping notions

 "It takes one to know one (Saying)."

-There is an undying atman (godhood) deep in man, say many scriptures in the Upanishadic tradition.
-Cf. [Spa 25].
+There is an undying atman (soul, spirit) deep in man, say many scriptures in the Upanishadic tradition.

-Mahadevan also holds that "Brahman (God) cannot be defined."
-I think you can stick to that, and also that He can be hinted at, suggestively.
+Mahadevan holds that "Brahman (God) cannot be defined."
+Brahman/Atman can be hinted at, suggestively, figuratively, though.

-Ma: Pargiter, Frederick Eden, tr.
+Pargiter, Frederick Eden, tr.
+1904.
 Markandeya Purana.
-Calcutta: The Asiatic Society, 1904.
+Calcutta: The Asiatic Society.